 What You’ll Learn

-Course 1 - C&G 4555 - Introduction to Domestic Electrical Installation and Understanding Electrical Installation and Applicable Building Regulations: 10 Days
+Course 1 (Weeks 1 and 2) - C&G A00D-08 - Introduction to Domestic Electrical Installation and Understanding Electrical Installation and Applicable Building Regulations: 10 Days

 This is the start of the journey to becoming a Domestic Electrical Installer and through a mix of practical and theory training, will give you the skills and confidence in the following areas of domestic electrical installation: